CDCgov/prime-simplereport-site/pages/home.md

 ## SimpleReport source code

-The SimpleReport source code remains available on <a href="https://github.com/CDCgov/prime-simplereport">GitHub</a>as an archived open-source reference.
+The SimpleReport source code remains available on <a href="https://github.com/CDCgov/prime-simplereport">GitHub</a> as an archived open-source reference.

 However, the code will no longer be maintained by CDC and is not provided as a turnkey replacement for SimpleReport.
 CDC will not provide technical assistance, implementation support, security updates, or other support for use of the archived open-source code.